LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Maven/ContextWarehouse/overview.md

 redirect_from: ai-bots-automation-maven-context-warehouse.html
 ---

-## What is Context Warehouse
+## What is the Conversation Context Service

-The context warehouse is a centralized repository of context attributes (brand, customer, conversational, session, and custom) that can be used to build customized conversation solutions.
+The Conversation Context Service is a centralized repository of context attributes (brand, customer, conversational, session, and custom) that can be used to build customized conversation solutions.

 Conversation Orchestrator provides three types of Context Attributes: